 - Sunday: 3:00-4:00 pm, Boeing Seafair Air Show – Blue Angels Performance

-A new flight path will allow the Blue Angels to soar over the Seattle area during the 2019 Seafair Air Show without closing the Interstate 90 floating bridge.
+A new flight path established inn 2019 will allow the Blue Angels to soar over the Seattle area during the Seafair Air Show without closing the Interstate 90 floating bridge to vehicle traffic.

 The FAA requires a safety zone around and below the area where the Blue Angels practice and perform.
 These horizontal and vertical restrictions are in place to protect the public, property and pilots.
 This zone, also called “the box,” covered part of Lake Washington and the floating bridges – hence the closure.
 The new flight path has changed the location of “the box,” eliminating the need for the I-90 bridge closures.

 With traffic flowing normally on I-90 this year, Washington State Patrol will be conducting speed and distracted driving enforcement.
 Remember: it is illegal to park your vehicle in a lane or on the shoulder unless for an emergency.

 Pedestrians and cyclists will be able to access the bridge’s pathway for the duration of the flights.
 However, it may not be used for stopping and viewing the Blue Angels.
 The path is a heavily used route for commuters and should be viewed similarly to a roadway.
 Please use caution if cycling through the area.

 The SR 520 floating bridge will remain open to traffic and tolls will be collected as usual.